ishwar-ikm/python-projects/07 getting hands on turtle/readme.txt

 04_spirograph: A program to create a spirograph, which consists of 72 circles

 05_hirst_painting: This program recreates the famous hirst painting (https://www.phillips.com/detail/damien-hirst/UK010616/20) using turtle.
 I first used hirst_img.jpg to extract the color used in the painting using colorgram and then used the list of those colors to random draw dots using turtle.

+06_etch_a_sketch: We have an arrow which moves accoring to the keyboard input and draw lines along the way.
+W to  move forwards, S to move backwards, A to turn left, D to turn righta and Spacebar resets back to the orginal position